Residency in Mauritius

 - How to open an offshore bank account in Mauritius

-The owners can choose to become tax resident in Mauritius and rent their property.
+The owners can choose to rent their property.
 In addition, they do not face any restriction on the repatriation of funds or revenue raised from the sale or renting of the property.
 Non-citizens who have a Residence Permit under IRS, RES, PDS or Smart City Schemes are exempt from an Occupation or Work Permit to invest and work in Mauritius.

 Residency in Mauritius as a retired non-citizen